JuanTechBlog/juantechblog.github.io/content/posts/how-to-fix-ch340-driver-3-8-issue/index.md

 ---
 title: "How to Fix CH340 USB to Serial Driver 3.8 version issue."
 description: "CH340 USB-to-Serial Driver 3.8 version issue.
-It cause the Arduino IDE prompt "A device attached to the system is not functioning" error message."
+It cause the Arduino IDE prompt \"A device attached to the system is not functioning\" error message."
 date: "2024-06-21"
 tags: ["Arduino", "CH340"]
 draft: false